austintgriffith/Pyth.io-Site/sourceContent/concurrence/init.md

 date: 2017-09-21T05:00:00-06:00
 ---

 In the following documents, we will explore building out an end-to-end example of **Concurrence**.
-Using only our <a href="https://www.npmjs.com/package/concurrence" target="_blank">Javascript NPM package</a> we will add a request to the testnet fleet asking miners to come to a consensus on the current **Concurrence** contact email.
+Using only our <a href="https://www.npmjs.com/package/concurrence" target="_blank">Javascript NPM package</a> we will add a request to the testnet fleet asking miners to come to a consensus on an internet endpoint.
 We will reserve some **CCCE** token behind our request to incentivize miners.
 We will then mine the request with a couple different accounts.
 Finally, we'll trigger the **combiner** to draw a consensus, reward miners, and callback.

 Let's run a few commands on the **Concurrence** Javascript package to test that everything is working correctly.
 First, let's get the version and the main contract address with: